 Painted Prayers are Yantras that are painted by Dana Karpain.
-Yantras are sacred geometric designs that act as doorways to Divine Spiritual Energy for the purpose of accessing the powerful qualities and attributes, (see “How to Choose” in the menu above), that each Yantra embodies.
+Yantras are sacred geometric designs that act as doorways to Divine Spiritual Energy for the purpose of accessing the powerful qualities and attributes, (see “Attributes” in the main menu above), that each Yantra embodies.
 Some of the spiritual qualities can include: spiritual realization, wisdom, health, compassion, happiness, prosperity, the removal of obstacles, and many more!

 “Yantra” is a Sanskrit word that comes from “yam” meaning to control or subdue and “tra” meaning an “instrument” or “machine”.
 They are machines that can “subdue”, or rather contain, cosmic energies and are mediums that manifest amazing spiritual and universal truths into our lives.
 Each shape and symbol in a Yantra (like dots, triangles, circles, squares, lotus flowers shapes and so forth) have specific meanings that when put together into various sacred geometric patterns help to energize and manifest these certain spiritual qualities.
 No matter what the outer structure, all matter is made up of the same basic unity – Divine Consciousness.

 How to Use a Yantra

 Yantras can actually be found in all kinds of spiritual traditions, though few people really understand what many Yantras stand for.
 Though a Yantra can impact you on a sub-conscious level without your having to actively work with it, the mystical qualities of Yantras are best accessed when the Yantra acts as a meditation tool.
 By focusing the mind on the various symbols of the Yantra and the meanings these symbols convey, you can more easily attract what the Yantra represents into your life.
 Certain powerful chants (or mantras) can also be spoken out loud, or silently, while meditating on a specific Yantra to help further empower and manifest the qualities of the Yantra.